Dasian/zbomber/README.md

-# DISCLAIMER
-FOR EDUCATIONAL PURPOSES ONLY!!!
-IF U ABUSE THIS I'M NOT RESPONSIBLE!
-> plz don't go after me

 # zbomber
+> [!CAUTION]
+> FOR EDUCATIONAL PURPOSES ONLY!!!
+IF YOU ABUSE THIS I'M NOT RESPONSIBLE!

 Create and order an army of bots to do your bidding in zoom meetings.
 Takes advantage of the "join from your browser" feature.
 New selenium browser instances allow for multiple, independent zoom sessions.
 Tested on Windows and Linux